 We need a wider programme of support for insulation and efficient heating systems because many families are struggling with energy bills and do not fit neatly into the official category knows at ‘fuel poor’.
-Around 20 per cent of homes, for example, are struggling with energy bills, but only 11 per cent of English households are in fuel poverty.
-And only half of that 11 per cent meet the government’s criteria for ECO support*.
+Around 20% of homes, for example, are struggling with energy bills, but only 11% of English households are in fuel poverty.
+And only half of that 11% meet the government’s criteria for ECO support*.
 So there’s a big gap.

 A programme to help all households, therefore, ensures that support is there for every family living in a cold home or struggling with bills.

 We need to get people with disposable income incentivised too